 Here are great substitutes for acne sufferers:

-Himalayan or Celtic sea salt instead of regular table salt
+- Himalayan salt or Celtic sea salt instead of regular table salt

 Eating alkaline-based foods is also key to keeping away pimples, since this will help to keep you pH level high.
 When you go back to an acidic state, it will resort to you breaking out again.
 Anytime I eat something I shouldn’t, I break out every time.
 So it’s a long-term commitment if you truly want to say goodbye to acne forever!